Tropical Density Estimation of Phylogenetic Trees: Methods

 \subsection{Approximating Normalizing Constants}

 In \cite{KDETree, KDE}, the authors considered the function

-where $d_{\rm BHV}$ is a BHV metric defined by Billera, Holmes and Vogtmann over $\mathcal{T}_m$, the space of phylogenetic trees with $m$ leaves using the BHV metric \citep{BHV}.
+where $d_{\rm BHV}$ is a BHV metric defined by Billera, Holmes and Vogtmann over $\mathcal{T}_m$, the space of phylogenetic trees with $m$ leaves using the BHV metric \cite{BHV}.
 In \cite{KDETree}, Weyenberg et al.~showed that $C_{\rm BHV}(T_i)$ varies on $T_i \in \mathcal{T}_m$ where

 Therefore, Weyenberg et al.~in \cite{KDE} developed an algorithm to approximate $C_{\rm BHV}(T_i)$ for any $T_i \in \mathcal{T}_m$.
 When $T_i$ is the star tree, i.e., the tree with no internal branch, $C_{\rm BHV}(T_i)$ achieves its largest values.
-Therefore, in this section, we apply a {\em Hit and Run} sampler developed by Yoshida et al.~\citep{YMB} to approximate the normalizing constant of $k(T, T_i)$ for $T_i \in \Tn$.
+Therefore, in this section, we apply a {\em Hit and Run} sampler developed by Yoshida et al.~\cite{YMB} to approximate the normalizing constant of $k(T, T_i)$ for $T_i \in \Tn$.
 Especially, we compare the normalizing constant of $k(T, T_i)$ where $T_i$ is the star tree and $T_i$ is a binary random tree for $m = 10$.

 \begin{example} In this example, we use three different trees as the centroid of each distribution.
 One is shown in the left picture of Fig.~\ref{fig:mu}.
 The second is shown in the right picture of Fig.~\ref{fig:mu} and the last is the star tree of ten leaves with the length of each branch equal to $1$.
 Using 1,000 samples and letting $\sigma = 1.5, 2, 5$ we achieve the results shown in Table \ref{tb:normalizedconst}.
+From this result, it seems that the normalized constant $D(T_i)$ in terms of $d_{\rm tr}$ for any $T_i \in \Tn$ is invariant under the different tree topologies.

 \end{example}